Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage to reach your heart.

 - Treating high blood pressure

-- Controlling high blood sugar (if you have diabetes) and high cholesterol
+- Controlling high blood sugar (diabetes) and high cholesterol

 Off-pump coronary artery bypass; OPCAB; Beating heart surgery; Bypass surgery - heart; CABG; Coronary artery bypass graft; Coronary artery bypass surgery; Coronary bypass surgery; Coronary artery disease - CABG; CAD - CABG; Angina - CABG